 rm -rf <your Magento install dir>/var/di/* <your Magento install dir>/var/generation/*

-- Set the mode:
+Set the mode:

-bin/magento deploy:mode:set developer
+php bin/magento deploy:mode:set developer

-The following message displays:
+The following message should display:

-Switched to developer mode.
+‘developer’ in order to enable developer mode.

 Hope this helps!